 Microtransit is gaining speed all around the world — including in the United States Senate.

-Sen. Doug Jones (D-Alabama) and Sen. Chris Van Hollen (D-Maryland), however, both made points to introduce an increasingly popular public transportation development to the Senate floor: microtransit.
-Citing a recent on-demand public transportation deployment in Birmingham, Sen. Jones asked other committee members to take a closer look at how microtransit can solve mobility issues around the world, especially as it relates to rural communities.
+It was here that Sen. Chris Van Hollen (D-Maryland) and former Sen. Doug Jones (D-Alabama) both made points to introduce an increasingly popular public transportation development to the Senate floor: microtransit.
+Citing a recent on-demand public transportation deployment in Birmingham, Jones asked other committee members to take a closer look at how microtransit can solve mobility issues around the world, especially as it relates to rural communities.

 I have a lot of rural areas, and I know that’s a big issue for everybody on this panel.
 How can we expand those kinds of microtransit pilot programs into rural areas?